CVE-2026-24838: CWE-79: Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in dnnsoftware Dnn.Platform

 Description

 CVE-2026-24838 is a critical cross-site scripting (XSS) vulnerability in the Dnn.
 Platform CMS affecting versions prior to 9.
 13. 10 and between 10.
 0. 0 and 10.
 2. 0.
-The issue arises because module titles support rich text that can include malicious scripts, which execute under certain conditions.
-Exploitation requires authenticated access but no user interaction, and it can lead to full compromise of confidentiality, integrity, and availability.
+The issue arises because module titles support rich text input that can include malicious scripts, which execute in certain scenarios without user interaction.
+Exploitation requires authenticated access but can lead to complete compromise of confidentiality, integrity, and availability of affected systems.

 AI-Powered Analysis